magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/paypal-price-known-issue-commerce-237p1.md

 * Magento Open Source 2.3.7-p1

 ## Issue
-When placing an order by using PayPal Express Checkout payment method, then previously ordered purchased product is added into the order instead of the of the actual one.
+When placing an order by using PayPal Express Checkout payment method, then the previously ordered purchased product is added into the order instead of the actual one.

 <ins>Steps to reproduce:<ins>